Sliding into bed and having a nice plump duvet gently fall down around you.

 It is available in Double or King Size.

 If you check the label it will give you more instructions on how you can safely wash it.
 But generally, most synthetic duvets are suitable for a washing machine whereas everything else needs to be hand washed with a sponge and then hung up to dry outside.
+Check out my guide to washing your duvet for more info.

 If in doubt take it to a laundrette, no point letting your washing machine eat it!
+Or consider getting a duvet protector and solve the problem before it happens.

 A good quality one should last you 10-20 years so not very often!